3. Who does this privacy notice apply to?

 See Your Rights section below for further information about your rights to withdraw consent and opt-out.

-We retain personal data in accordance with our retention and destruction policy, a copy of which can be found here.
+We retain personal data in accordance with our retention and destruction policy here.

 If you unsubscribe from our marketing emails or withdraw your consent for us to contact you, we will store your information for a period of two years to ensure that you no longer receive emails from us.